 The study concluded that compensation for many Clark County positions, including those in the Treasurer's Office were below market, thereby leading to a lack of competitiveness when recruiting and an inability to retain team members long term.
-Complete study mendations were presented to the Clark County Council in July 2023.
+Complete study treasoff@clark.wa.gov www.clark.wa.gov/ treasurer results and salary realignment recommendations were presented to the Clark County Council in July 2023.